hshin-git/GyroM5/README-en.md

 - Yaw rate "wz" is in (radian per sec): <br> IMU sensored values in physical units.
 - Input/output "ch1" is in 16bits (0〜64k): <br> Pulse width (0〜20ms=1000ms/50Hz) in 16bit (0〜2^16-1) integer.
-- Observation Gain: Kg = KG/0.5 <br> Larger Kg becomes, smaller yaw rate per steering becomes.
+- Observation Gain: Kg = KG/20.0 <br> Larger Kg becomes, smaller yaw rate per steering becomes.
 - Proportional Gain: Kp = KP/50.0 <br> Larger Kp becomes, more fastly error decreases but may vibrate.
-- Integral Gain: Ki = KI/50.0 <br> Larger Ki becomes, more slowly error decreases, and smaller final error is.
+- Integral Gain: Ki = KI/250.0 <br> Larger Ki becomes, more slowly error decreases, and smaller final error is.
-- Derivative Gain: Kd = KD/50.0 <br> Larger Kd becomes, more quickly error decreases but may vibrate.
+- Derivative Gain: Kd = KD/5000.0 <br> Larger Kd becomes, more quickly error decreases but may vibrate.

 Initial parameters are recommended to set the integer gains "KG=50, KP=60, KI=30, KD=10".
 Special integer gains "KG=KI=KD=0 and KP=50" are as same as the setting "pass throw: u=r".
 The plus/minus sign of KG is used for normal/reverse operation in steering servo.

-### Realtime
-GyroM5 is an approximately realtime control system, and its control frequency (cycle) is 50Hz (20ms).

-- GyroM5 inputs CH1 in every 20ms cycle, and outputs CH1 within 20ms, but inputs CH3 at 500ms intervals.
-- Since function pluseIn(...) blocks to read PWM, sequential reading both CH1 and CH3 takes over 20ms.

 ## Testing